 I doubt that most adults who understand the strategy can explain why the strategy works, unless they have had training in computer science or mathematical reasoning.
 How such understanding is implemented is another matter, requiring further research.
-It seems unlikely that a young child, or even most non-mathematical adults, can use reasoning in predicate calculus, or a computational process-algebra.
-Rather, I suspect the reasoning uses a form of representation that is more pictorial than logic, but more abstract than normal pictures - features required also for planning multistep future actions.
-Compare (Sloman, 1971; Glasgow, Narayanan, & Chandrasekaran, 1995; Jamnik, Bundy, & Green, 1999; Winterstein, 2005).
+It seems unlikely that a young child, or even most non-mathematical adults, can use reasoning in predicate calculus, or a computational processalgebra.
+Rather, I suspect the reasoning uses a form of representation that is more pictorial than logic, but more abstract than normal pictures - features required also for planning multi-step future actions.
+Compare (Sloman, 1971; Glasgow, Narayanan, & Chandrasekaran, 1995; Jamnik, Bundy, & Green, 1999; Winterstein, 2005; Sloman, 2008c).
 Spelling out details remains a hard task for the future.

 (7) There are very many examples involving counting and numbers.
 Much philosophy of mathematics assumes numbers are abstract entities named by numerals, but for a young child, as pointed out (independently) in (Wiese, 2007) and (Sloman, 1978, Ch 8), number words are primarily used for doing things, including reciting them, matching them and using them to perform tasks involving collections of objects (which later can include collections of number names).
 In addition to example (1) there are many more numerical discoveries that can be made empirically, then later understood as necessarily exceptionless, including the discovery that adding 3 more objects to a set of 4 objects gives the same "How many?" result as adding 4 more objects to a set of 3 objects; then later generalising this so as to understand that adding N objects to a set of M objects gives the same result as adding M objects to a set of N objects.
-One way to see this is to make the (non-trivial) discovery that adding the larger set to the smaller set necessarily goes through a stage which is the initial state of adding the smaller set to the larger set.
-(Contrast the analysis in (Guhe, Pease, & Smaill, 2009).)
+One way to see this is to make the (non-trivial) discovery that if the objects are indistinguishable, and addition is done one object at a time, then adding the larger set to the smaller set necessarily goes through a stage which is the initial state of adding the smaller set to the larger set.3 (Contrast the analysis in (Guhe, Pease, & Smaill, 2009).)
 Moving from the empirical view to the non-empirical view of these results requires a fairly sophisticated ability to attend to abstract features of processes as well as structures, namely parametrisable patterns that can be instantiated in different ways, while (necessarily) preserving some of their structure.
+This mathematical use of abstraction to bring different cases under the same specification, is often confused with use of metaphor.
+Metaphors cannot explain why certain things are possible and others impossible, though they may suggest explanations.